wjongeneel/coding_assignment/README.md

 terraform destroy
 ```
 Note: If you have recreated the pipeline manually, you might have to delete this from synapse manually before running terraform destroy.

+## Improvements that could be implemented
+- Use Managed Identities/Linked Service to connect from Synapse notebook to SQL Database
+- Use Managed Identities to connect from Azure function app to SQL Database
+- Create a better deployment method for Azure function app code
+- Implement logging / monitoring
+- Implement source control in Synapse / automate deployments
+- Implement unit testing for notebook